PEELO1994/VPN-HH/Step-by-step-installation.md

 	./make_config.sh client1

 And just like that you have created new client to your server.

+## Client connection monitoring

+You can investigate which clients are connected in your server with this command:

+	cat /etc/openvpn/openvpn-status.log

 ## Client Installation tutorials for different operating systems